AceDataCloud/VeoAPI/docs/veo_videos_generation_api_integration_guide.md

 }
 ```

-It can be seen that the result content is consistent with the above text, thus achieving the function of generating videos with specified sizes.
+It can be seen that the result content is consistent with the above text, thus achieving the function of generating a specified size video.

 ## Asynchronous Callback
 Due to the relatively long generation time of the Veo Videos Generation API, which takes about 1-2 minutes, if the API does not respond for a long time, the HTTP request will keep the connection open, leading to additional system resource consumption.
 Therefore, this API also provides support for asynchronous callbacks.